Types of saving products

 Should I save regularly or just put some money aside as a lump sum?

 There is no right or wrong answer to this one, and it depends on whether you have funds that are readily available, or a retirement income that enables you to save small amounts regularly.
-Many of the savings products listed above let you do both, but remember, if the growth on your savings are going to be payable free of tax, there may be limits applied on how much you can save in total.
+Many of the savings products listed above let you do both.

 How much will I earn on my savings?

-Interest payable on different savings accounts varies greatly and will depend on the amount, the length of time, the risk associated and the provider that offers you the savings account.
+Interest payable on different savings accounts varies greatly and will depend on the amount, the length of time and the provider that offers you the savings account.
 Money Advice Service offer a savings comparison calculator and you can always seek out the best rates in best buy tables online and in the financial sections of the press.